Main Content

 This article is a direct street report from our correspondent and has not been edited by the 1st Responder newsroom.

-The City of New York Fire Department responded to a reported fire at 927 Grand Street in Brooklyn, which involved a three-story mixed-occupancy building with associated exposures, shortly before ten o'clock on May 3.
+BROOKLYN, NY - The City of New York Fire Department responded to a reported fire at 927 Grand Street in Brooklyn, which involved a three-story mixed-occupancy building with associated exposures, shortly before 10:00 p.m. on May 3rd.

-Firefighters found a large fire on the first level, which swiftly spread through empty spaces and onto other buildings, according to officials.
+Firefighters found a large fire on the first level, which quickly spread through empty spaces and into other buildings, according to officials.
 According to Paul Miller, Deputy Assistant Chief, the building's design made it possible for the fire to spread quickly through the cockloft and nearby exposure.
-Because of worries about structural stability, technicians moved from interior to outside operations after ensuring all inhabitants had safely fled.
+Because of worries about structural stability, firefighters moved from interior to exterior operations after ensuring all occupants had safely evacuated.

 Three firefighters were sent to a nearby hospital after suffering minor injuries.
-There were no reports of missing civilians.
-The cause is still being looked into.
+There were no reports of other injuries.
+The cause is being investigated.

 avatar image